bookofproofs/bookofproofs.github.io/_sources/branches/combinatorics/inclusion-exclusion-principle-sylvester-formula.md

 ---
-The following formula is due to "James Sylvester":https://www.bookofproofs.org/history/james-joseph-sylvester (1814 - 1897).
+The following formula is due to [James Sylvester](https://mathshistory.st-andrews.ac.uk/Biographies/Sylvester/) (1814 - 1897).

 ---